ben-dale/cardinal/README.md

 # Cardinal

-Cardinal is a simple REST client designed for developers interested in testing their API's with realistic and varied data.
+Cardinal is a simple REST client designed for developers interested in testing their APIs with realistic and varied data.

 ![Cardinal Curl View](docs/images/cardinal_bulk_request_processed.png)